tsatria03/CookyCraze/docks/readme.txt

 Upgrades are organized into categories, with higher categories requiring a minimum rank to access.
 Costs scale up the more you buy, so plan your purchases carefully.
+By default, locked items and categories are shown in the shop with their required rank displayed.
+You can hide them entirely by disabling the show locked items option in the game settings.

 There are four ways to purchase in the singles shop.